voncloft/Voncloft-Search/README.md

 mysql -u yourusername -p yourpassword yourdatabase < mysql_script_update

+change username and passwrods in the php scripts to your mysql criteria on your rig

+Add locations in your mysql table provided after the script was ran.

 in scripts directory run "test" to build your database and import file locations/attributes.
 Add to cron job if you like.

 In the php files - and some bash scripts the unsername and password, you will need to be mysql username and password specific.